mstksg/inCode/copy/entries/faking-adts-and-gadts.md

     }
 }

-// Second option: the subtype hiding a type variable class SomeNTypeImpl<A> extends SomeNType {
+// Second option: the subtype hiding a type variable, which you have to always
+// make sure to upcast into `SomeNType` after creating class SomeNTypeImpl<A> extends SomeNType {
     private NType<A> nt;
     private A val;